Hull and East Riding Museum

-The Hull and East Riding Museum is located in the Museums Quarter of the Old Town in Kingston upon Hull, England.
+The Hull and East Riding Museum of Archaeology is located in the Museums Quarter of the Old Town in Kingston upon Hull, England.
 It dates back to 1925 as the Museum of Commerce and Industry in a former Customs House but acquired its present name in 1989 with a major refurbishment and new entrance, with the transport section moving to a separate museum.
 It displays items from prehistoric to medieval in the area, many of them in life-size tableaux or reconstructions of rooms and buildings.

 History

-Building number 36 on the High Street was a customs house.
-It was replaced by a new building, Hull Corn Exchange, in 1856, but later fell into disuse and disrepair.
+Building number 36 on the High Street was originally a customs house.
+In the mid-1850s, civic leaders decided to replace it with a new corn exchange.
+The current building was designed by Bellamy and Hardy in the Italianate style, built in ashlar stone and was completed in 1856.
+The use of the building as a corn exchange declined significantly in the wake of the Great Depression of British Agriculture in the late 19th century.
+It then fell into disuse and disrepair.
 The structure was refurbished and opened as a museum in 1925, being the Museum of Commerce and Industry.
 It was damaged by bombs during the Second World War but renovated and reopened as the Archaeology and Transport Museum in 1957.

 In 1989 the museum was given its present name, and was refurbished as the transport collection moved to a new adjacent museum called Streetlife Museum of Transport.
 The museum underwent a further major makeover between 1998 and 2003 as part of the creation of the Museums Quarter, with the main entrance transferred from the High Street to the central courtyard.